 New AFC Top Seed

-The loss from Kansas City, coupled with a win from Tennessee, pushed the Titans to the top of the AFC standings.
+The loss from Kansas City and a Tennessee win pushed the Titans to the top of the AFC standings.
 Tennessee has a matchup with Houston next week, and they will be heavy favorites to win that game and clinch the first-round bye.

 The fact that Kansas City is no longer the top seed in the AFC can affect how the AFC Playoffs play out.
-The Chiefs were pretty big favorites to win that conference before this game was played, but this is another example of how bookies make money.
+The Chiefs were pretty big favorites to win that conference before this game, but this is another example of how bookies make money.